-

 When you know more about how and why they deactivated the number in the first place, it’s easier to comprehend how to get an old phone number back.

-It all boils down to the phone company or carrier that gives the phone number, and there are several factors to consider.
+It all boils down to the phone company or carrier that gives the cell phones numbers, and there are several factors to consider.

 When a phone number isn’t used for a long time, it’s common practice to deactivate it.
-Even if the line with the number is kept active and not paid or recharged on time for the phone number, this can happen.
+Even if the new line with the new number is kept active and not paid or recharged on time for the phone numbers, this can happen.

 Most carriers have an automatic deactivation policy that operates on a 90-day basis.
-When a phone line isn’t utilized for a certain time, it is automatically deactivated.
-The phone number will be recovered after another window.
+When a new phone line isn’t utilized for a certain time, it is automatically deactivated.
+The phone numbers will be recovered after another window.

 There are many reasons behind these restrictions, but it’s simple to conceive a situation where someone moves out of the nation permanently but forgets to disconnect their phone line.